-What would I do if Charis told me that she was experiencing homosexual attractions?
+What would I do if Charis told me that she was experiencing same sex attractions?

-The first thing I’d do is give her a giant hug and tell her that nothing, nothing, nothing can ever change my love for her.
+The first thing I’d do if my daughter told me she had same sex attractions is give her a giant hug and tell her that nothing, nothing, nothing can ever change my love for her.

 She’s my precious little girl, and nothing is ever going to change that.
 I’d thank her for telling me about her feelings and tell her that she can always tell me anything, no matter how big or small.
 I want my kids to feel comfortable telling me anything and to know that I won’t get angry with them no matter what they tell me.